Queensrÿche: 2014–2017: Condition Hüman

 On July 17, 2015, the band announced that a clip of a new song titled "Arrow of Time" would be released to fans who participated in their PledgeMusic campaign.
 The song was the opening track of the new album, titled Condition Hüman.
 On August 3, the album's track list and artwork were revealed.
 Todd La Torre stated that "The artwork depicts a beautiful innocence surrounded by the darkness of a jaded unpredictable world."
 The new album was released on October 2, 2015.

 In the weeks leading up to the release of Condition Hüman the band toured North America with German hard rock veterans Scorpions.
 After the new album's release, the band embarked on a tour of the United States in early 2016, and a European tour in September of that year.
 In October 2016, the band performed in Australia and the Far East.
-On March 28, 2017, the band announced Rockenfield would take paternity leave to care for his newborn son, and that Kamelot drummer Casey Grillo would fill in his spot for upcoming live dates.
+On March 28, 2017, the band announced Rockenfield would take paternity leave to care for his newborn son, and that Kamelot drummer Casey Grillo would fill in his spot for upcoming live dates, Rockenfield has not returned to the band and has filed a lawsuit alleging breach of contract, breach of fiduciary duty and wrongful discharge.
 In August 2018, guitarist Mike Stone returned for a couple of months filling in for Parker Lundgren who had to take care of "personal things".